DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Conclusion

-The paper presents DiSProD, a novel approach for planning in continuous stochastic environments.
+The paper presents \disprod, a novel approach for planning in continuous stochastic environments.
 The method is general and overcomes limitations of prior work by using an abstracted representation, using a higher order Taylor approximation, and showing how optimization via gradients can be done over propagation of distributions.
-Experiments show success across multiple problems, improved handling of stochastic environments, and decreased sensitivity to search depth, reward sparsity, and large action spaces.
-Also, DiSProD is compatible with control in real robotic systems.
+Experiments show success across multiple problems, improved handling of stochastic environments, and decreased sensitivity to search depth, reward sparsity, and large action spaces. \disprodSpace is also shown to be compatible with control in real robotic systems.
+At present, the key limitations of \disprodSpace are its computational complexity arising from incorporating the first and second order partials in the computation graph, over which we perform gradient search, its approximation quality requiring non-zero partial derivatives, and the need for a known model which may be resolved using model-based RL.
+These are left as important questions for future work.

-DiSProD has some limitations that are important problems for future exploration.
-The first is computational complexity where the main bottlenecks are the computation of the diagonal of Hessian matrix and the depth of the search.
-Alternative formulations of the computation graph might provide speedup.
-The second is the approximation quality which requires non-zero values for first and second derivatives, where alternative analytic approximations might allow for improvements.
-The third is the assumption made for this work that the transition function is known.
-A natural approach is to learn the model as in model-based RL and use it for planning.
-We leave further exploration of these questions to future work.